virtual-labs/exp-simulation-of-delta-machine-dei/README.md

 <h5> About the Experiment : </h5>

-This experiment is about the anatomy of FDM 3D printer.
-Different parts of the 3D printer and their functions is explained.
+This experiment is about the delta 3D printer.
+Different parts of the delta 3D printer and their functions is explained.

 <h5> Target Audience : </h5>